Definition of section 7 expenses

 In Bhupal v.
 Bhupal (2013 ONSC 60) the parties were married for 16 years and had one child.
 The respondent, the father, who had an annual income of $313,000 initiated variation proceedings seeking, inter alia, the elimination of section 7 expenses related to nanny expenses.
 The court held that the expense of the nanny was not necessary to allow the applicant to work and was not an allowable section 7 expense.
 The court ordered that the respondent was no longer required to contribute to the cost of the nanny.

-Need help with your family law matters contact the Toronto family law firm, AP Lawyers at (905) 492-7662 or via email at [email protected].
+If you need help with your family law matters contact the Toronto family law firm, AP Lawyers at (905) 492-7662 or via email at [email protected].
 We also serve the clients in Pickering, Markham & Scarborough.